While in Chapter 4 curves played the secondary role

 The components and of with

-respect to and are given by the dot products
+respect to and are given

 In both cases, an application of the